mitsutoshi/yajirobe/README.md

     |API_SECRET|No|Your API secret of the exchange you want to rebalance.|
     |SLACK_WEBHOOK_URL|Yes|Slack Webhook URL.
 Set value if you need to send a notification about result of process.|

-3. Edit running schedule in [rebalance.yml](.github/workflows/rebalance.yml) if necessary.
+3. Edit [rebalance.yml](.github/workflows/rebalance.yml) to setup a rebalance job.

+    a.
+Change a running schedule.
 The execution schedule can be specified in cron format.
 Default setting is to run script every hours.

     ```yml
     on: